waihongchung/dress/README.md

 	- `DRESS.async` - Perform an asynchronous function call.

 - `dress-transform.js` contains methods for data transformation.
-	- `DRESS.normalize` - Normalize the specified features so that their values fall in the range of [0, 1].
+	- `DRESS.normalize` - Normalize the specified features so that their values fall in the range of [lower, upper].
 	- `DRESS.standardize` - Standardize the specified features so that their values have an arithmetic mean of 0 and a standard deviation of 1.
 	- `DRESS.booleanize` - Reduce the values of the specified feature into a boolean value (i.e. true or false).
 	- `DRESS.categorize` - Categorize the values of the specified feature and encode the result using numerical values.